Lechia Gdańsk

 Lechia Gdańsk (/pol/) is a Polish football club based in Gdańsk.
-As of the 2025–26 season, they compete in the Ekstraklasa.
+As of the 2026–27 season, they compete in the I liga.

 The club was founded in 1945 by people expelled from Lwów, who were supporters of Poland's oldest football team Lechia Lwów, founded in 1903.
 The club's name comes from Lechia, a poetic name for Poland, and is a continuation of the name used by the club based in Lwów.
 In their early years, Lechia enjoyed some success, most notably finishing third in the Polish top division, before spending decades in the second and third tiers.
 In the early 1980s, Lechia won the Polish Cup, the Polish Super Cup, and played in a European competition for the first time.
 After having two mergers with other teams in the 1990s the club had to restart from the sixth tier in 2001.
 In May 2008 the club was promoted again to the Ekstraklasa, with the club's most recent success coming in 2019, finishing third in the league and again winning both the Polish Cup and the Super Cup, before suffering relegation to I liga in 2023.